yhuang85/mandy/build-source/source/physics/quantum-theory-of-fields.rst

 which says nothing but the independence of :math:`\theta` on :math:`\Psi`.

 .. todo::
-	While the argument here appears to be purely mathematical, Weinberg pointed out in the book the potential inabilities to create a state like :math:`\Psi_A + \Psi_B`.
+	While the argument here appears to be purely mathematical, Weinberg pointed out in [Wei95]_ (page 53) the potential inabilities to create a state like :math:`\Psi_A + \Psi_B`.
 More precisely, he mentioned the general believe that it's impossible to prepare a superposition of two states, one with integer total angular momentum and the other with half-integer total angular momentum, in which case there will be a "super-selection rule" between different classes of states.
 After all, one Hilbert space may just not be enough to describe all states.
 It'd be nice to elaborate a bit more on the super-selection rules.

 We can now simplify :math:`\eqref{eq_u_depends_on_psi}` to the following